CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

     overflow-y: auto;
   }
 </style>
-Layer 3 extensions use EVPN as a control plane and are similar to a layer 3 VPN with VXLAN tunnels.
+Layer 3 extensions use EVPN as a control plane and are similar to layer 3 VPN with VXLAN tunnels.
 The leaf switches set up full mesh VXLAN tunnels within and across PODs, and the routing exchange between pods occurs with EVPN type-5 routes.
 Within the pod, there are type-1 and type-4 routes for EVPN multihoming, type-2 for MAC addresses, IP addresses and MAC routes, and type-3 for BUM HER routes.

 <!--make table-->
 {{<img src= "/images/guides/dci-table-ii.png">}}

 The following configuration example connects VRF RED in DC1 with VRF RED in DC2, using downstream VNI and symmetrical routing.
 The `route-target import` statements connect two RED VRFs at layer 3 (for prefix exchange).
 This configuration provides IP connectivity between server01 and server03 within VRF RED, and server02 and server04 within VRF GREEN, but the RED and GREEN VRFs cannot communicate with each other.
 All servers are in different IP subnets; there is no layer 2 adjacency between them.
 A server communicates with its peer in the other DC through its default gateway, which is the local VRR MAC address in the ARP cache.

 The example shows a layer 3 interconnect configuration, where the border leafs filter EVPN prefixes (except type-5) to distribute across DCI links.
-This configuration ensures the DCI only exchanges type-5 prefixes, and that the remote DC does not receive and process unwanted prefix types.
+This configuration ensures that DCI only exchanges type-5 prefixes, and that the remote DC does not receive and process unwanted prefix types.
 The ESI and MAC addresses are visible for each local POD, but not across PODs.

 ## Configurations

 The following examples show a full configuration that includes server, leaf, spine, and border leafs.

-### Server01
+### server01

 <div class=scroll>